Skip to main content

 Following the visit, an ACP Report will be prepared and endorsed by the Panel, which will be forwarded to the academic unit(s) for a written response and follow-up.
 The Report, together with the academic unit(s)’ response with improvement action plan(s), will be submitted to the University's Quality Assurance Committee (QAC) for recommendation to the Senate for final approval.

 The ACP Visit of each academic unit shall take place once every six years.
 The duration of the panel visit will depend on the complexity of the unit under review.
-Generally, it will last for three to four days (click here for typical schedule for the visit).
+Generally, it will last for three days (click here for a typical visit programme).
 The schedule for the fourth round of ACP visits is posted here for reference.

 i.
 Composition of the Panel